 The PREA boxes are located in several areas of the facility in both Shelter and Detention and are checked by the Caseworker on a daily basis.
-There are tools, such as pencils and paper throughout the living units and in the classrooms for the residents to write letters, grievances or to report.
+There are tools, such as pencils and paper throughout the living units and in the classrooms for the residents to write letters, grievances or to report as observed during the tour.